 Michael Frackowiak: E-commerce is all we are interested in at the moment.
-We are working closely with companies who help us understand how to increase the exposure and how to enhance the experience online.
-But ask me five years from now and we may be in entirely different place in our online/brick and mortar business adventure.
+We are working closely with companies who help us understand how to increase exposure and how to enhance the experience online.
+But ask me five years from now and we may be in an entirely different place in our online/brick and mortar business adventure.

 MT: Do you export or thinking about exporting your products?
 For which countries?

 Michael Frackowiak: Brazil?
 Do you think that people may like my pocket squares in Brazil?
 I already have got strong support for my product in Poland, lots of friends and relatives who like the concept and I see some progress there for the brand already.